olubusolami/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly : script that display user and group IDs numerically and the hidden files 6-firstdirectory : script that creates '/tmp/my_first_dirctory' 7-movethatfile : script that move '/tmp/betty' to /tmp/my_first_directory
+8-firstdelete : script to delete the file betty is in /tmp/my_first_directory